 The Color Palette:

-- Deep red (cranberry, wine red—not bright fire engine)
+- Deep red — cranberry or wine, not bright fire engine

 - Rich forest green for that lush, traditional base